 The City's thirst for revenue has led it to impose an extraordinarily high realty transfer tax.
 Aside from the effect of depressing real estate values and deterring businesses from locating in Philadelphia, this excessive tax rate has spawned creative strategies for avoiding or deferring the tax.
 This, in turn, has led the City to amend its ordinance a number of times to eliminate real or perceived loopholes.
 As a result, the City's transfer tax now contains fewer and more limited exclusions from the tax, as well as broader concepts of "real estate company" and "change in control," than are contained in the State's realty transfer tax statute.

-The major impact of the new ordinance will be to make it much more difficult to avoid the City's 3% realty transfer tax using the "89/11" strategy.
-Since the new provisions are only effective for transactions taking place on or after July 1, 2000 there is still a window of opportunity to engage in 89/11 transactions within the City.
-Thereafter, it will require greater creativity, and perhaps a greater tolerance for risk and uncertainty on the part of real estate buyers and sellers, to avoid the City's excessive realty transfer tax.
+The major impact of the new ordinance will be to make it much more difficult to avoid the City's 3.1% realty transfer tax.
+It remains to be seen if a new "74/26" will be used in the future.
+In the future, it will require greater creativity, and perhaps a greater tolerance for risk and uncertainty on the part of real estate buyers and sellers, to avoid the City's excessive realty transfer tax.